tikalk/full-Stack-12-factors/articles/11-Factor-11.md

 ## Conclusion

 The choice of API communication pattern is a key part of modern full-stack development.
-It influences the efficiency, flexibility, and scalability of your application’s interactions.
+It influences the efficiency, flexibility, and scalability of your application's interactions.
 Whether you choose the simplicity of REST, the client-driven nature of GraphQL, the high-performance focus of gRPC, or the real-time capability of WebSockets, each serves a specific purpose.

 By carefully selecting and implementing these patterns, you enable your applications to communicate smoothly and effectively.
 This factor, like all others in our 12-factor journey, is interconnected with your choices in state management, authentication, and deployment strategy to create a cohesive, high-performing system.
 As you continue to build and improve your applications, remember that a well-chosen and well-implemented communication pattern is key to unlocking their full potential.